Automattic/Co-Authors-Plus/src/components/author-selection/README.md

 # AuthorSelection
-A component for adding, removing, and removing authors selected via search.
+A component for adding and removing authors selected via search.

 ## Usage
 ```jsx